OpenST/ost-wallet-sdk-react-native/README.md

   OstWalletSdk.setupDevice(userId, tokenId, workflow)
 ```

 ### activateUser
-User activation refers to the deployment of smart-contracts that form the user's Brand Token wallet.
-An activated user can engage with a Brand Token economy.
+User activation refers to the deployment of smart-contracts that form the user's token wallet.
+An activated user can engage with a token.

 ```javascript
 /**